Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-uJ5CvJE_DgE.md

 ### Transcript

-> is a helpful description like i played the game good enough no that's not really going to help us at all you can write that if you want but it doesn't that doesn't really doesn't really help so much right i'll crash reports and wingdings there you go oh god
+> is a helpful description like I played the game good enough no that's not really going to help us at all you can write that if you want but it doesn't that doesn't really doesn't really help so much right I'll crash reports and wingdings there you go oh god